El Descanso bombing

-On 12 April 1985, the El Descanso restaurant in Madrid, Spain was bombed in a terrorist attack.
+On 12 April 1985, the El Descanso restaurant in Torrejon de Ardoz outside Madrid, Spain, was bombed in a terrorist attack.
 The explosion caused the three-story building to collapse, crashing down on about 200 diners and employees, killing 18 people, all Spanish citizens, and injuring 82 others, including eleven Americans working at the nearby Torrejón Air Base who frequented the restaurant.
 At the time it was the deadliest attack in Spain since the Spanish Civil War.

 Bombing

 At about 22:30, a bomb exploded in the El Descanso-La Casa de las Costillas restaurant, causing the three-story building housing the restaurant to collapse.
 The building crashed down on about 200 diners and employees present in the restaurant, killing 18 people and injuring 82.
 Fifteen American servicemen of the nearby American Torrejón Air Base were among the injured, but while being frequented by air base staff the timing of the bomb occurred at an hour few Americans typically were present.
 The police investigation concluded that the explosion was caused by a 13-pound chloratite bomb planted near the bathroom of the restaurant, consisting of a chemical compound made up of potassium, sulfur and chlorate, a type of explosive said to be rarely used by domestic Spanish terrorist groups.